LAST UPDATED: June 22, 2019

 Not all oil drain pans are created equal, and you certainly don’t want an inferior one that won’t hold up.
 Make sure the drain pan you purchase is constructed from high-grade materials.

-The average car engine holds anywhere from five to eight quarts of motor oil.
+The average car engine holds anywhere from 5-8 quarts of motor oil.
 That means having to haul around 10 to 16 pounds of oil every change.
 Handles make this task considerably easier.

 - Mesh Screen: Having a mesh screen over your drip pan opening can be a lifesaver if you accidentally drop the drain plug when removing it.
 This is especially so if you need to use a big oil drain pan for large vehicles.